omahs/bolt/testnets/holesky/README.md

 A note on the `--salt` and `--expiry` parameters:

-- `salt` -- an unique 32 bytes value to avoid replay attacks.
+- `salt` -- a unique 32 bytes value to avoid replay attacks.
 To generate it on both Linux and MacOS you can run:

   ```bash